xulihang/ImageTrans_chrome_extension/README.md

 It should be used in couple with [ImageTrans](https://www.basiccat.org/imagetrans) and [ImageTrans_wsServer](https://github.com/xulihang/ImageTrans_wsServer).

+## Note

+The plugin does not work on Chrome 94+ as it restricted the requests in secure context.

 ## Installation

 1. Currenty, the extension is not available on Chrome Store.
 You need to download this repository and install the extension through More Tools->Extensions->Load unpacked.
 Remember to check developer mode.